Safe Hotline Confidentiality

 Any information students (including but not limited to student employees, resident assistants, graduate teaching assistants, and graduate research assistants) share with the confidential resources who staff the Safe 24-Hour Hotline will be maintained as confidential consistent with applicable state and federal law and university policy.

-If you receive information that another individual was subject to behaviors that may have violated the university’s nondiscrimination policy, you are encouraged to report that information to the Office of Affirmative Action and Equal Opportunity, the Crisis Intervention and Sexual Violence Support Services staff in the Office of the Dean of Students, or the Title IX Coordinator.
+If you receive information that another individual was subject to behaviors that may have violated the university’s nondiscrimination policy, you are encouraged to report that information to the Office of Investigations and Civil Rights Compliance, the Crisis Intervention and Sexual Violence Support Services staff in the Office of the Dean of Students, or the Title IX Coordinator.

 For more information about the term confidential and how confidential resources handle information, please see the Title IX website.

 For information about employee reporting obligations please visit our Title IX website.